ozzyofficial/vehicleAPI/README.md

 # vehicleAPI
-Restful API for a vehicle sales app
+Restful API for a vehicle sales app(on-going)